Dairy Industry News and Features

 Read More

-This results in a minimum manufacturing standard litre price of 27.61ppl and based on a liquid standard litre of 26.5ppl.
+This results in a liquid standard litre price of 29.82ppl.

 Read More